 BSc (Hons) Bloodstock and Performance Horse Management with Foundation Year

+This course is available through Clearing for 2019 entry.
 If you aspire to to have a career in the thoroughbred or sports horse industry, our specialist Bloodstock and Performance Horse Management course will teach you all you need to know about training, breeding, racecourse management and enterprise.

 *Subject to validation

 This degree course with a foundation year incorporates an extra year of study at the start of your course, so that you can progress with confidence.
 It will develop the skills you need for your later studies.
 It is particularly suitable if:

 - You don’t have the grades for immediate entry onto a three-year course

 - You’re starting university after some time away from education